 The enzyme fatty acid amide hydrolase breaks down the endocannabinoid anandamide. and the enzyme monoacylglycerol acid lipase, breaks down 2-AG.

 You have no doubt heard of vitamin deficiency; well, the entire mammalian kingdom could become subject to cannabinoid deficiency.
 Sometimes, our bodies do not produce enough endocannabinoids, thus affecting our homeostasis.

-Cannabinoids help to regulate an assortment of bodily functions and an imbalance of our ECS creates an endocannabinoid deficiency, which further explains why CBD has a positive impact on our general personal well-being.
+Cannabinoids help to regulate an assortment of bodily functions and an imbalance of our ECS creates an endocannabinoid deficiency, which further explains why CBD oil and other forms of CBD has a positive impact on our general personal well-being.
 It is known amongst industry experts as Clinical Endocannabinoid Deficiency (CECD).

 In 2016, NCBI published that the CECD theory could be the reasoning for a number of cases of migraine, fibromyalgia, and irritable bowel syndrome.
 The theory is plausible, as these conditions do not have a clear underlying cause.

 Clinical trials are suggesting that unwanted factors such as sickness or injury, unsettle your body’s homeostasis.
 Reactively, your endocannabinoid system comes into action.
 This further reinforces scientific studies highlighting the benefits of medical cannabis.

 THC, CBD, and Cannabinoid Receptors